Find a Doctor

 The program emphasizes a positive and systematic way of teaching skills and reducing behavioral problems.
 Treatment teams focus on creativity and flexibility, and work with available resources to develop a plan for each child.

 The program uses applied behavior analysis principles to determine a young child’s behavioral deficits and excesses.
-The program also teaches appropriate behaviors through using some EIBI theories, including analysis of verbal behavior, discrete trial teaching, applied verbal behavior methods, and natural environment teaching.
+The program also teaches appropriate behaviors through the use of EIBI theories, including the analysis of verbal behavior, discrete trial teaching, applied verbal behavior methods, and natural environment teaching.

 Treatment is focused on providing behavior support that allows children to achieve their individual potential and may include: